Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Results and Discussion

 and consequently, using the volumetric flow rate across the cross section, $d_1(x)$ is determined as

 Finally, we have the pressure gradient for \text{O}($\delta^2$) as

 Thus, the pressure gradient up to \text{O}($\delta^2$) is

-Although, a similar hydrodynamic analysis as above has been reported in a large number of studies dealing with hydrodynamic boundary layer behavior, but the validity of this analysis is not beyond any argument.
 The utility of the above analysis aims to deduce the normal and tangential stresses in a convenient way (without involving tedious calculations).
-Hence to check the validity, we can compare the pressure gradient as in Eq.(\ref{HEq8}) with that of obtained from the main calculations near the line of injection (or far away from the interfaces).
-Therefore through Figure \ref{compare}, we observe that both the pressure gradients show similar behavior both qualitative and quantitative points of view (black and red lines).
-Moreover, in the same graph we try to establish the validity of the present model by plotting the pressure gradient obtained from the study of \citet{karmakar2017note} corresponding to the fixed anisotropy ratio $\lambda=2$ and $\varphi_{f}=1$.
+Hence to check the validity, we can compare the pressure gradient as in Eq. (\ref{HEq8}) with that of obtained from the main calculations near the line of injection (or far away from the interfaces).
+Therefore through Fig. \ref{compare}, we observe that both the pressure gradients show similar behavior both qualitative and quantitative points of view (black and red lines).
+We can also establish the validity of the present model by plotting the pressure gradient obtained from the study of \citet{karmakar2017note} corresponding to the fixed anisotropy ratio $\lambda=2$.
 The blue line represents the pressure gradient variation versus $x$ showing a nice qualitative agreement with the present study.
-Note that the anisotropic geometry is the key feature of both the studies. \\
+Note that the anisotropic geometry is the key feature of both the studies.\\